jpowerj/dsps/ch04/04-07-conditional-exp.md

 E{[Y − d(x)]2|x} ≤ E{[Y − d^*(x)]2|x}.
 $$

 These last expressions are nothing more than the M.S.E.’s for two different predictions d(x) and d(x) of Y calculated using the conditional distribution of Y given X = x.

-As discussed in Sec.
-4.5, the
-M.S.E. of such a prediction is smallest if the prediction is the mean of the distribution of Y .
+As discussed in @sec-4-5, the M.S.E. of such a prediction is smallest if the prediction is the mean of the distribution of Y .
 In this case, that mean is the mean of the conditional distribution of Y given X = x.

-Since d(x) is the mean of the conditional distribution of Y given X = x, it must have smaller M.S.E. than every other prediction $d^*(x)$.
-Hence, $h(x) \leq h^*(x)$ for all x.
+Since $d(x)$ is the mean of the conditional distribution of Y given X = x, it must have smaller M.S.E. than every other prediction $d^*(x)$.
+Hence, $h(x) \leq h^*(x)$ for all $x$.

-If the value X = x is observed and the value E(Y|x) is predicted for Y , then the M.S.E. of this predicted value will be Var(Y |x), from Definition 4.7.3.
+If the value X = x is observed and the value E(Y|x) is predicted for Y , then the M.S.E. of this predicted value will be Var(Y |x), from @def-4-7-3.
 It follows from Eq.
-(4.7.6) that if the prediction is to be made by using the function d(X) = E(Y|X), then the overall M.S.E., averaged over all the possible values of X, will be E[Var(Y |X)].
+(4.7.6) that if the prediction is to be made by using the function d(X) = E(Y|X), then the overall M.S.E., averaged over all the possible values of X, will be

+E[Var(Y |X)].

 If the value of Y must be predicted without any information about the value of